Top 10 Skills That Prepare You for Career Success

 10 Soft Skills for Future Success

 - Emotional Intelligence: How well can a student know their own emotional state and respond to the emotional expression of others?
 Can a student communicate how they are feeling in a clear manner and handle interpersonal interactions with empathy?
 This is a key contributor to the success of those in leadership and management positions, no matter what career you’re in.

 - Productivity Management: An offshoot of time management, this skill deals specifically with being able to focus on tasks and projects that further concrete goals and growth.
 Alongside handling the daily schedule demands, how are students able to ensure their higher priority tasks and deadlines are being met?

 - Customer Service: Even if a student doesn’t end up in a customer service job, most positions will interact with customers, vendors, clients, or partners to some degree.
 Having the ability to communicate well with business associates, fulfill requests, and maintain a positive attitude in the face of professional dissatisfaction can greatly enhance a student’s eventual career success.

 - Storytelling: When an employee is able to clearly convey what their business, product, or service does to enhance the lives of a target audience, that’s when real engagement and transformation can occur.
-Learning how to tell stories that further a company brand or marketing efforts can set a student apart as someone who is truly passionate about changing lives of customers or clients for the better.
+Learning how to tell stories that further a company's brand or marketing efforts can set a student apart as someone who is truly passionate about changing the lives of customers or clients for the better.

 - Change Management: The only thing we can rely on to be consistent is the inevitability of change.
-Being able to anticipate and plan for change in life is a key indicator for a healthy mindset.
+Being able to anticipate and plan for change in life is a key indicator of a healthy mindset.
 Being flexible and adaptable will help you manage stressful situations.
 You can even use it to your advantage to see new growth opportunities.
-Flexibility and adaptability are two facets of this often overlooked and underrated soft skill, but are what we challenge students to be each day in class.
+Flexibility and adaptability are two facets of this often overlooked and underrated soft skill but are what we challenge students to be each day in class.